mveplus/fuellog/README.md

 # Simple Fuel tracker Web App

+> [!IMPORTANT]
-## Project is alfa state.
+> The project state is alfa [unstable]!
+> Many things could change and there are a lot of moving parts ;)

-1. Basic Flask app: Flask will serve as the web framework.
+1. Basic Flask app: Flask will serve as the web framework in this webapp.
 2. A JSON database: Store the data in a JSON file.
-3. Responsive web for desktop and mobile, with HTML/CSS/JavaScript:
+3. Responsive web for desktop and mobile, with HTML/CSS/JavaScript.
-4. Basic functions to calculate fuel economy to calculate MPG.
+4. Basic functions to calculate fuel totatl per input and fuel economy MPG.
-5. Functionality to export data to CSV
+5. Functionality to export/import data to/from CSV.
-6. Auto-save for the JSON database: Save data automatically.
+6. Creates a single backup of the last modification.
 7. Some unit tests for functions.
+8. Added docker option

 ## Here's a simple project structure:
 ```bash